DrSDR/HackRF-PortaPack-C16-files-/README.md

 hello radio!!

+if the text is upside down on the spectrum ,  then load the spectrum_flip.c16 file  and the spectrum_flip.txt file on the sd card.

 to make a new c16 file, a matlab or gnu octave script is attached as well.

 gnu octave is free and works for linux and windows.